 Also Check Out - Bowflex Xtreme 2 SE Complete Review

 Where To Buy Bowflex PR3000?

-Bowflex products are easy to find, and you can buy the PR3000 directly from Bowflex, online marketplaces, fitness companies like Fitness Superstore, or even from supermarkets like Walmart.
+However, Bowflex models are still easy to find, and you can buy the Bowflex PR3000 home gym from Amazon, fitness companies like Fitness Superstore, or even from supermarkets like Walmart.

-The PR3000 has been out for a few years, so you can often get the best deals from resellers or online marketplace.
 For example, you'll be able to get it on Amazon for $900-$1,100 or Walmart for $1,000-1,100.
-Walmart also offers payment plans so you can spread the cost.
+Walmart also offers payment plans on more traditional home gyms so you can spread the cost.

 Bowflex PR3000 Accessories & Replacement Parts

 The Bowflex PR3000 already comes with various handles, power rods, and a folding bench.
 It also has ankle cuffs which can be used for lower body strength training.